Tkd-Alex/tkd-alex/README.md

 <h1 align="center">Hi 👋, I'm Alessandro Maggio</h1>
-<h3 align="center">I'm a student at DMI (University of Catania) 🇮🇹 appassionate of Web Development, Scripting and recently also in CyberSecurity and DevOps.</h3>
+<h3 align="center">I'm a developer passionate about Web Development, Scripting, and recently interested also in the CyberSecurity and DevOps fields.</h3>

 ### My goals for 2020/21
 - Improve my CTF skills;
 - Deepen my knowledge about DevOps;
 - Contribute more to open source projects;
-- Master degree;

 ____